mygamedevtools/scene-loader/README.md

 </p>

 <p align=center><i>
-A package that standardizes scene loading operations between the Unity Scene Manager and Addressables, allowing multiple alternatives of awaiting such as Coroutines, Async or UniTask.
+A package that standardizes scene loading operations between the Unity Scene Manager and Addressables, allowing multiple alternatives of awaiting such as Coroutines, Async or UniTask; and adds support for batch scene operations.
 </i></p>

 Summary